material-components/material-components-web/docs/team/README.md

 [Pivotal Backlog + Icebox](https://www.pivotaltracker.com/n/projects/1664011)

 All feature requests, and chores are filed in the Icebox.
-Once a week, the Scrum Master moves these these tasks into the Backlog.
-A Pivotal feature/bug can have the following status:
+Once a week, the Scrum Master moves these tasks into the Backlog.
+A Pivotal story can have the following status:

 * Unstarted: no branch for this feature
 * Started: there is a branch for this feature
 * Delivered: there is a PR for this feature
 * Accepted: the PR is merged!

+Each Pivotal story is pointed before it is included in a sprint.
+Points represent both complexity and ambiguity in completing the story.